 This is where art and literature meet!
 Designed for established book clubs—whether formal or informal groups—the MFAH Book Club links works of literature to works of art at the Museum of Fine Arts, Houston.

-The MFAH Book Club features three books per year.
+The MFAH Book Club presents three selections per year.
 Each book:

-- Is featured for a four-month period in the fall, spring, or summer
+- Is featured for a four-month period in the fall, spring, and summer

 - Is accompanied by a downloadable discussion guide to facilitate group discussions